A stochastic analysis of resource sharing with logarithmic weights: Presentation of results

-{\bf Transient Case}.
-If the system is overloaded ($\rho_1+\rho_2>1$) and if $\rho_1<1/2$, the size of the queue of class~1 requests grows at rate proportional to $t^\alpetu$, with $\alpetu<1$.
-This implies that queue~1 is stable at the fluid level, i.e. that $L_1(t)/t$ goes to $0$ in distribution as $t$ becomes large.
+If the system is overloaded ($\rho_1+\rho_2>1$) and if $\rho_1<1/2$, the size of the queue of class~1 requests grows at rate proportional to $t^{\alpha^*}$, with ${\alpha^*}<1$.
+This implies that queue~1 is stable at the fluid level, that is, that $L_1(t)/t$ goes to $0$ in distribution as $t$ becomes large.
 Hence, without any priority mechanism among nodes, if a node has a light load, $\rho_1<1/2$, then most of its messages will be transmitted with success even in the case where the system is globally saturated.
 Recall that in the transient case of the processor-sharing policy or even with the Alpha-fair disciplines, this is not true at all: the states of the nodes diverge to infinity at the same speed, linearly in time.

 This is an interesting feature from the point of view of fairness issues among nodes.
-Indeed, if the node is not too aggressive, $\rho_1<1/2$, this result implies that it will be able to transmit most of its traffic {\em independently} of the load of the other node.
-It can be shown that an analogous property is valid for the network with $J$ nodes, see Section~\ref{Multisec}.
+Indeed, if the node is not too aggressive, $\rho _1<1/2$, this result implies that it will be able to transmit most of its traffic \emph{independently} of the load of the other node.
+It can be shown that an analogous property is valid for the network with $J$ nodes; see Section~\ref{Multisec}.

-It is unlikely that a standard fluid analysis, i.e. deriving directly some equations similar to Relation~\eqref{fluidps} for example, can be done to investigate the qualitative behavior of more complex networks.
+It is unlikely that a standard fluid analysis, that is, deriving directly some equations similar to relation~(\ref{fluidps}), for example, can be done to investigate the qualitative behavior of more complex networks.
 This is where the consideration of the various time scales is useful.
 It gives a tool to explain, via a dynamic picture, the multiple orders of magnitude of the state variables at equilibrium.

-\subsection{An Interaction of Time Scales}
+\subsection{An interaction of time scales}

 There is an unconventional property for the fluid scaling of a queueing system.
-For most of the queueing networks investigated up to now, the classic general scheme for the fluid scaling of the associated Markov process $(X(t))$ is as follows: there is a subset of the coordinates whose values are of the order of $N=\|X(0)\|$ and the other coordinates form an ergodic Markov process whose invariant distribution determines the evolution of the large coordinates on the fluid scale.
+For most of the queueing networks investigated up to now, the classic general scheme for the fluid scaling of the associated Markov process $(X(t))$ is as follows: there is a subset of the coordinates whose values are of the order of $N=\llVert X(0)\rrVert $ and the other coordinates form an ergodic Markov process whose invariant distribution determines the evolution of the large coordinates on the fluid scale.
 See Malyshev~\cite{Malyshev} and Bramson~\cite{Bramson} for some examples.